kainino0x/cis565-2015-webgl-deferred-shading/README.md

 ### The Deferred Shading Pipeline

 See the comments in `deferredSetup.js`/`deferredRender.js` for low-level guidance.

+In order to enable and disable effects using the GUI, upload a vec4 uniform where each component is an enable/disable flag.
+In JavaScript, the state of the UI is accessible anywhere as `cfg.enableEffect0`, etc.

 **Pass 1:** Renders the scene geometry and its properties to the g-buffers.
 * `copy.vert.glsl`, `copy.frag.glsl`